> Key Remapper

 2. Key Remapper stops working after a while and gives me the error message "Mouse Hook Error" (or "Keyboard Hook Error") when I exit it.
 How can I fix this?

 Key Remapper does not support such a feature.
-If you want to do that, you can use a more functional tool called Key Manager.
+If you want to do that, you can use our more functional program Key Manager.

-We have found out that Key Remapper won't start if Comodo Internet Security is running.
-To solve the problem, add keyremapper.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.
+We have found out that Key Remapper won't start if Comodo Internet Security 5 is running.
+To solve the problem, update the antivirus software or add keyremapper.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.

 No. If more than one replacements are assigned to a key, only the top one in the list will be performed.